hernad/plv8_build/README.md

 Until now, unsuccessfull :(

-## my build
+## My build mingw build

+## Mingw

+I already have installed: gcc 4.6.1

+The author (see references) doesn't recommend this msys/mingw version.

-I have produced:
+I have sucessfully compiled and produced:

 v8.dll, v8prepend.dll

 plv8.dll

+installed to bin/, lib/, shared/extensions to appropriate locations.

 but ...

    create extension plv8;

-causes server crash
+causes server crash :(.

+I have tried with changing PATH variable during link process - the same results.

+All of my experiments was on 9.1.6 EnterpriseDB windows installation and the same source code postgersql tree.

-## install binaries (mingw compiled) postgresonline
+## Install plv8 binaries (mingw compiled) postgresonline

 the same result with binary build provided on postgresonline: